 SEE: Free ebook: Executive's guide to Apple in the enterprise (TechRepublic)

-How Swift differs from Objective-C
+How does Swift differ from Objective-C?

 While Apple hasn't announced plans to sunset the Objective-C language (in fact, Apple is still updating it), Swift is rapidly overtaking Objective-C to become more popular on Apple's platforms.